gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

 ## Introduction

+This 3D open-vocabulary instance-level semantic mapping system supports a 360-degree camera and 3D LiDAR.
 The system takes stamped images, LiDAR scans, and odometry as inputs.
-The outputs are 3D instance-level object centroids and 3D bounding boxes estimates.
-The system supports custom text prompts for objects (open-vocabulary), based on DINO and SAM2.
+The outputs are 3D instance-level object centroids and 3D bounding box estimates.
+The system uses DINO and SAM2 for open-vocabulary object detection and segmentation on images, and manages the 3D object clustering, tracking, and filtering to provide a 3D object-level map, aiming to provide a real-time and easily adaptable spatial representation for language navigation and other upstream tasks.

 <figure style="text-align: center;">
   <img src="./images/3d_vis.png" width="90%"/>